jimweirich/rspec-given/README.md

 Natural assertions use the Ripper library to parse the failing condition and find all the sub-expression values upon a failure.
-Currently Ripper is not fully supported on JRuby 1.7.4.
-Charles Nutter has said that Ripper support is coming soon and may arrive soon.
-Until then, natural assertions are disabled when running under JRuby.
-Never fear, JRuby supports all the other features of rspec-given and will work just fine.
+Currently Ripper is not supported on Rubinius and versions of JRuby prior to JRuby-1.7.5.
+Natural assertions are disabled in that case.
+However, all other features of Given are supported.

 ### Non-Spec Assertions